mp3butcher/youtube-dl-gui-plus/README.md

 - Multithreaded, up to 32 videos can be downloaded synchronously
 - Shows how much size the download will use up on your system
 - The app automatically keeps ytdl up-to-date
+- The app include a network scanner through a binding with mitmproxy

 Be sure to check out [a demo gif of the application](#Demo-gif)!